AmpersandJS/ampersand-model/README.md

 # StrictModel

-Strict models are meant to be (nearly) a drop-in replacement for Backbone models but are far more restrictive and structured.
+StrictModel is meant to work as a drop-in replacement for Backbone models.
+In fact, it's extensively tested against the unit tests from Backbone (open test/index.html to run).

+However, Strict Models are far more restrictive and structured.
+They force you to specify properties (at at minimum their types) for things you want it to store.

+## Why do this?

 Backbone models have a lot of flexibility in that you don't have to define what you're wanting to store ahead of time.

-The only challenge with that is that for more complex applications is actually becomes quite tricky to remember what properties are available to you.
+The only challenge with that is that for more complex applications is actually becomes quite difficult to remember what properties are available to you.

-Using strict models means they're much more self-documenting and helps catch bugs.
+Using strict models means they're much more self-documenting and help catch bugs.
 Someone new to the project can read the models and have a pretty good idea of how the app is put together.

 It also uses's ES5's fancy `Object.defineProperty` to treat model attributes as if they were properties.

-This means you can set an attribute like this: `user.name = 'henrik'` and still get a `change:name` event fired.
+That means with Strict Model you can set an attribute like this: `user.name = 'henrik'` and still get a `change:name` event fired.

 Obviously, this restriction also means that this won't work in browsers that don't support that.
 You can check specific browser support here: http://kangax.github.io/es5-compat-table/

-This project still needs more love, but I figured I'd open it up for now anyway.
-Open source, FTW!

-## Key Differences from BackBone
+## Key Differences from Backbone

+Everything Backbone does with Collections should Just Work™ with StrictModel as long as you specify a StrictModel constructor as a collection's `model` property.

+Besides that and the obvious differences any behavior that doesn't match Backbone should be considered a bug.

 ### Explicit model definitions